Secondary Galena & Wurtzite – Broken Hill NSW

 This specimen comes from the collection of Kenneth Hartnett who from the information I gathered was an underground Broken Hill miner around the 1950’s.

 I acquired the specimen from Tony Forsyth of Mineral Store Australia at the 2018 Bankstown Gem and Mineral Fair.
+I then sold this specimen in May 2023.

-This specimen is so uncommon, I haven’t been able to find much information on both the specimen itself as well as who exactly Kenneth Hartnett was.
+This specimen is quite uncommon, I haven’t been able to find much information on both the specimen itself as well as who exactly Kenneth Hartnett was.
 I would love to be able to find out his role in preserving this fantastic piece of Broken Hill mineralogical history.
 If you are reading this and have any information to contribute, please get in touch as it would be very much appreciated.